antoniomcr96/Thinkpad-L390-Yoga-macOS-Opencore/README.md

 # Thinkpad-L390-Yoga-macOS-Opencore
-This repository contains the files needed to successfully boot macOS on this laptop with Opencore.
+This repository contains the files needed to successfully boot macOS on Lenovo Thinkpad L390 Yoga with Opencore.

 <p align="center"><img src="./.github/l390yoga.png" alt="Thinkpad L390 Yoga" width="40%" align="Right"><a href="https://pcsupport.lenovo.com/us/it/products/laptops-and-netbooks/thinkpad-l-series-laptops/thinkpad-l390-yoga-type-20nt-20nu/downloads/ds505882"><img src="https://img.shields.io/badge/BIOS-1.35-blue"></a> &nbsp;&nbsp;<a href="https://github.com/acidanthera/OpenCorePkg"><img src="https://img.shields.io/badge/OpenCore-0.7.5-blue"></a> &nbsp;&nbsp;<img src="https://img.shields.io/badge/MacOS-12-blue"></p>
 The project is stable.
 Mac OS 12 works with Windows 11 in dual boot.
 There are probably things that can be improved, so feel free to open issues or even PRs with suggestions or observations.<br> <b>This is not a support forum</b>, I won't be able to give individual support.
 I suggest to use the <a href="https://dortania.github.io/OpenCore-Install-Guide/">Dortania's Opencore Install Guide</a> to build your EFI folder, then compare with this EFI for the last improvements.